Nithees95/Ex.No.6/README.md

 ## Objective

-The objective of this experiment is to learn how AI tools can assist in programming and debugging tasks related to mini and final year projects.
-The experiment focuses on using effective prompts to generate Python, C, and Java programs, identify bugs, optimize code, explain time and space complexity, and generate unit tests.
-Finally, manual coding is compared with AI-assisted coding based on development time, correctness, efficiency, readability, and code quality.
+The objective of this experiment is to understand how AI tools can assist in programming and debugging tasks.
+A Student Performance Analysis System is used as the application domain.

+The experiment demonstrates how AI can generate Python, C, and Java programs, identify programming errors, optimize solutions, explain algorithmic complexity, and generate unit tests.

+Finally, manual coding is compared with AI-assisted coding based on development time, correctness, efficiency, readability, testing, and code quality.

 ## Tools Used